ansible/ansible/docsite/rst/developing_program_flow_modules.rst

 boilerplate module code, such as argument parsing, formatting of return values as :term:`JSON`, and various file operations.

-.. note:: In Ansible, up to version 2.0.x, the official python modules used the
+.. note:: In Ansible, up to version 2.0.x, the official Python modules used the
     :ref:`module_replacer` framework.
 For module authors, :ref:`ziploader` is largely a superset of :ref:`module_replacer` functionality, so you usually do not need to know about one versus the other.